Zorbn/quick_lang/README.md

 - Real string type, as opposed to String being a const char*.

 #### Missing Things and Bug Fixes
-- Allow generic specifiers on methods.
-- Definition lookups for methods don't take into account the extending_type_kind_id so they may return the wrong method or not a method at all.
 - Struct equality comparisons.
 - Allow `sizeof` on complex types at compile time.
 - Some form of debug info: https://learn.microsoft.com/en-us/cpp/preprocessor/hash-line-directive-c-cpp